Basic Settings Descriptions for Radio Programming

 Realize that the programmer for your radio reflects your radio.
 The RT Systems programmer takes all the options of a particular model out of the "black box" and puts them on the computer screen where they are easier to consider and experiment with.

-There are no tricks here.
-If your radio has an option, it will be in the program (with a few limitations).
-If your radio does not have a certain feature, that option will not be in the program (again, with a very few exceptions).
-The programming process is to set the options for the features of the radio just as you would from the radio's face.
-No programmer can make your radio do what it is not designed to do.
+• No programmer can make your radio do what it is not designed to do.
 If you find software that will make your radio do "extra things", it threatens to damage the internal electronics of the unit and possibly render the radio useless.

 For the absolute beginner, the most important settings are Receive Frequency, Offset Direction, Tone Mode, and CTCSS.
 In the programmer, select Edit | Simple mode to hide other settings that you don't need to consider... yet.
-You can come back to those later when you understand your radio and it's functionality.
+You can come back to those later when you understand your radio and its functionality.

 • It is the frequency your radio listens on.